Swan's Video Surveillance Center : Currently Viewing Monitor 1

 The movie's title changed during production, from Phantom of the Fillmore to Phantom, and finally to Phantom of the Paradise.
 (The accounting unit of Harbor Productions set up to manage the production, P.O.F.
 Productions, as shown on this original film processing runcard, is of course an abbreviation of the original title.)
 The "Fillmore" name was abandoned mid-production when it became clear that rights to the name couldn't be obtained from Bill Graham.
 Phantom was the working title right up to the last minute, as reflected by this pre-release title sequence showing the interim title.
 20th Century Fox, though, after purchasing distribution rights, became concerned about possible conflict with the King Features comic strip "Phantom", and forced the change in title.
 This required changing the promotional art, as well; here is what it was to look like prior to "of the Paradise" being added.
 In that original art, you can also see a couple of swans on either side of Paul Williams' face.
 These swans were transformed to stars in the final version of the art...you can read all about this (probably more than you'd ever want to know), on our Swan Song Fiasco page.
 For what it's worth, we think changing the name to eliminate reference to the Fillmore was probably for the best, as it extricated the film from ties to a particular place and particular reality.

 De Palma had originally hoped to get a major band like the Rolling Stones to write the score and play the Juicy Fruits, but of course, as he put it, "you couldn't even get them on the telephone."
 Using the retro band Sha Na Na was an intervening idea, but eventually through a combination of Sha Na Na not working out and Paul Williams preferring to put together a band that he could manipulate through multiple styles of music, the Hahn/Oblong/Comanor trio was assembled.
 (On this early script page, the Juicy Fruits were referred to as "Sha Na Na").
 Comanor was brought in by Williams, and De Palma, at Bill Finley's urging, went to see Harold Oblong performing in the New York production of "Lemmings" (playing the part that had been John Belushi's before Belushi left to join the Not Ready for Prime Time Players), and hired him away.
 Oblong, in turn, brought in his friend Archie Hahn, who sings lead on "Eddie".
-Comanor, Oblong and Hahn had backgrounds which were for the most part in improvisational comedy, though all had musical talent as well.
+Oblong and Hahn had backgrounds which were for the most part in improvisational comedy, though they had musical talent as well.
 The three rehearsed their numbers off by themselves, and then brought fully realized performances to De Palma, who focused on finding interesting ways to shoot them.
 The musicians pretending to play in the background were Dave Garland on keys, Art Munson on guitar, Colin Cameron on bass, and Gary Mallaber (misspelled as "Mallabar" on the soundtrack liner notes) on drums.
 Garland, Munson and Mallaber actually played on the soundtrack but, except for Mallaber (who played on every track), it's impossible to determine who played on which song, as the original recordings were done as several separate sessions, with different players on different songs.

-De Palma shot "Goodbye Eddie Goodbye" over the course of several takes on December 10, 1973 at Dallas's now defunct Phantasmagoria club (later called Allison Wonderland).
+De Palma shot "Goodbye Eddie Goodbye" over the course of several takes on December 10, 1973 at a Dallas club called Travis Street Electric.
+(Travis Electric was closed Mondays, so the production had the place for the one day.)
 If you look carefully, you can see that Harold Oblong has some chewing gum in his left ear, and Jeff Comanor has a green comb sticking out of his back pocket.
 We have some nice outtakes of this number here, here and here.
 You can read more about our Outtakes collection here.
 The Juicy Fruits' performance of "Goodbye Eddie Goodbye" is one of relatively few sequences De Palma shot "conventionally", meaning "with coverage".
 In contrast to most other directors, De Palma shoots nearly everything only from the angles that he knows he will ultimately use, and has, generally, storyboarded out.
 So, for example, when filming a conversation between two people, most directors will shoot close-ups of each of the participants' entire side of the conversation, including their reactions as the other speaks, and will also shoot a medium shot of the two participants' entire conversation, as well as "over the shoulder" shots of each participant from just behind the other, and then allow the editor to choose at which points in the conversation to cut back and forth between these various angles for maximum dramatic impact, and to avoid moments in which insects fly into the performers' mouths.
 De Palma, in contrast, will generally shoot each portion of a scene only from the angle he thinks will be most interesting for the particular moment, and eschews, most of the time, rote cutting back and forth between the characters.
 Rather, he tends to frame them in relation to their relative power in the situation, in a manner that highlights or accentuates their psychological or motivational distances from (or closeness to) one another, or in a way that, by placement of the camera, comments on the relationship of the characters or the subject of their conversation, or which places the audience in the perspective of one of the characters.
 De Palma makes extensive use of point of view shots, shots from above, Dutch angles, and the motion of the camera to overlay editorial commentary on the action.
 For "Goodbye Eddie Goodbye", however, he used the standard three-camera setup.
 One camera focused on lead singer Hahn, the second followed backup singers Elbling and Comanor, and the third covered the action with a wide shot of the entire stage.
 This allowed De Palma and editor Paul Hirsch the luxury of choosing, later, which angles to use at what points.
 By avoiding "reaction shots" of an enthusiastic onscreen audience, as would be typical of most directors (so that the movie theater audience is cued as to how they're "supposed to" feel about the band), De Palma leaves us in the dark about whether we're supposed to think the Juicy Fruits are a terrific act, or hapless clowns, and then has Swan relieve the tension (for us as well as the onscreen audience) by clapping his approval in the awkward pause following their performance.

 "Goodbye Eddie Goodbye" is of course a mashup of "dead rock star / last kiss songs," with elements of Jan and Dean's "Dead Man's Curve", Wayne Cochran's "Last Kiss" (later covered by "Goodbye" Eddie Vedder and Pearl Jam), and the like.
 While exaggerating the ridiculous sentimentality and emo romanticism of these songs, it simultaneously introduces Phantom's critical point of view, which is that consumers, and our pop culture, choose not necessarily what is meritorious, but rather respond to the often crass and manipulative selling of the artist and their persona.
 In Goodbye Eddie, the satire is directed at the phenomenon of the artist's death, alone, pushing record sales and transforming an average performer overnight, in the mind of the public, into a sainted genius, particularly when his demise is cannily exploited by the marketers.
 At the same time, it serves to introduce several of the major thematic elements of the film: self-destruction, ambition, the singleminded pursuit of fame, and Winslow's sacrifice of his art for his love of Phoenix (as Eddie sacrifices himself and his art for the sake of his beloved sister's operation.)
 Thematically, Phantom treats pop music, generally, as a metaphor for the ultimate failure and corruption of the revolution of the 1960s, which De Palma had just witnessed firsthand.
 In 1969, as De Palma sat down to pen the first draft of Phantom's script, it was clear that the establishment, in the form of Nixon, and with the assassinations of Robert Kennedy and Martin Luther King, was reasserting itself, and that all that was left of the revolution and ethos of the '60s was what could be commercialized: t-shirts with Che Guevara's face on them, and mass-produced Warhol prints.
 Winslow and Phoenix both, as we first meet them, have a bit of a '60s feel about them: Winslow with his long hair and lofty, idealistic view of the power of music; and Phoenix, who dresses like an unusually tasteful Grateful Dead fan and, at least at first, embodies the independent, self-directed free spirit afforded by the then-still-newsworthy women's movement.
 Both will be chewed up by the system, personified by Swan, with Winslow losing his long hair (and idealism), and Phoenix trading her jaunty fedora and hep threads to be bound, at film's end, in the time-honored symbol of female servitude: a wedding dress (albeit not the most traditional style).
 Phoenix, who "turns to the dark side" as soon as she is plied with fame and drugs, is the classic hippie-turned-yuppie, before there was such a thing.
 In a delicious irony, Winslow, like Eddie, finds "success" only in death: Phoenix, who had responded with revulsion when he tried to tell her the ugly truth about Swan, seems only to finally understand his devotion to her, and what he had sacrificed for her, as he (spoiler alert!) dies in her arms.